 The transfer functions from the actuator forces to the strut displacements are computed using these matrices according to equation (2.86).
-These analytical transfer functions are then compared with those extracted from the multibody model.
-The developed multi-body model yields a state-space representation with 12 states, corresponding to the 6-DoF of the moving platform.
+These analytical transfer functions are then compared with those extracted from the multi-body

 Figure 2.112 presents a comparison between the analytical and multi-body transfer functions, specifically showing the response from the first actuator force to all six strut displacements.
 The close agreement between both approaches across the frequency spectrum validates the multi-body model's accuracy in capturing the system's dynamic behavior.